fuscadan/NBA-headlines/README.md

 Main Libraries Used
 -------------------

 The closest historical game is found using the KNeighborsClassifier module of the SciKit-Learn library.
 The training set (i.e. the collection of historical game data) is built by scraping espn.com using BeautifulSoup4.
 We remark that this is a somewhat degenerate use of the KNN algorithm, since we treat each training example (historical game) as having its own unique target label (its headline).
-Nevertheless, I find this project to be an informative exercise in using the KNeighborsClassifier, StandardScaler, DictVectorizer, and Pipeline modules.
+Nevertheless, I find this project to be an informative exercise in using SciKit-Learn's .neighbors, .preprocessing, .feature_extraction, and .pipeline modules.